astrogirlnim/GeneKnow/geneknow_pipeline/README.md

 ## 📝 License

-Part of the LiteratureGapper/GeneKnow project.
+Part of the GeneKnow project.